ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 flow recognition based on corrupting a portion of packets in a burst.

 Chaining of proxies using forwarded mode introduces the risk of forwarding loop attacks.
-Preventing Virtual Client Connection ID conflicts across proxies sharing an IP address and port mitigates one such forwarding loop attack.
+Preventing client VCID conflicts across proxies sharing an IP address and port mitigates one such forwarding loop attack.
-Conflicts can be avoided by partitioning the Virtual Client Connection ID space across proxies, using sufficiently long and random values, or by other means.
+Conflicts can be avoided by partitioning the client VCID space across proxies, using sufficiently long and random values, or by other means.

 [comment1]: # OPEN ISSUE: Figure out how clients and proxies could interact to